 Students would need an undergraduate degree from a college or university, preferably in a STEM field.
 Students could also graduate from a Maritime Academy.
 When they go to Officer Candidate School, they need to be prepared for a tough first week with people yelling at them.
 Then there’s long days of working out, nautical science class, drill work, homework, and lights out by 10pm!

+What are your hobbies?
 I enjoy rock climbing, competitive swimming, hiking, and sailing.

 What do you miss most while working at sea?
 There’s no rock climbing!

 What is your favorite marine creature?
 Sailfish because they are fast and cool.